brand positioning template

 As the name implies, the business is small-scale.
 The capital investment is lower than that of large companies.
 Due to the lower capital, the technology or equipment is also lower than that of large businesses.
 As a result, the human labor required is also meager in small businesses.

 That comes along with this form of entrepreneurship.
 Apart from that, most of its funding is self-generated.
-So it impacts fewer people, i.e., local employees.
-Unlike large companies where thousands of people work.
+So it impacts fewer people, i.e., local employees, unlike large companies where thousands of people work.
 There is often confusion among people regarding start-ups and small business entrepreneurship.

 3.1.1 Advantages

-With that, there are disadvantages to it as well.
+There are disadvantages to it as well.

 3.1.2 Disadvantages

 For example, small businesses are usually self-funded.
-Sometimes they are dependent on bank loans, not venture capital.
-So you will have to have faith in your business venture to grow gradually, as the growth will be slow.
+Sometimes, they are dependent on bank loans, not venture capital.
+So, you will have to have faith in your business venture to grow gradually, as the growth will be slow.

 Small business entrepreneurship is registered as: